splashinn/phoenix-boilerplate/README.md

 - Phoenix Framework 1.4 and Elixir 1.7.1
 - Distillery for production releases
 - Pre hooks for run migrations in production
-- Environment variables for settings
+- Environment variables for setting
+- OpenSSL for localhosts
 - Docker compose setup
 - Ready for TDD